 Check the (very brief) video below from Tony Hawk’s page, showing a test run of his Live Loop Challenge to see how sneak peeks can work.

-Be sure to intensify those notifications as the day of the live video nears.
+Be sure to periodically send those notifications as the day of the live video nears.
 In fact, notify everyone the same day, half an hour in advance to be extra sure no one has forgotten about you.

 Facebook itself uses this for its Live videos.
 The video below is a good example – they used their main page to promote an event in their sister page, Facebook for Developers, maximizing its reach and reminding everyone they were live.